 When should your team get involved?: This workflow is similar to the Sales culture workflow, but the nature of the engagement just a bit different.
 Your team - whether it is someone from your CS team or a hybrid sales-assist type role - should be involved when leads become qualified by their product usage.
 Again, this team can become earlier in the journey for bigger potential opportunities.

 Example companies: Survey Monkey

-Survey Monkey has had a legendary Customer culture since their inception - even though they become one of the most successful product-led companies.
+Survey Monkey has had a legendary Customer culture since its inception - even though they become one of the most successful product-led companies.
 They have built their product to be as intuitive as possible so that new accounts can get up and running - become activated - without high-touch intervention.
-But they also have a strong “sales assist” team that works with product qualified accounts in getting more value out of the platform - driving higher conversion numbers.
+But they also have a strong “sales assist” team that works with product-qualified accounts in getting more value out of the platform - driving higher conversion numbers.